flightstats/hub/datahub-service/README.md

 It currently supports two types of Channels, Sequence and TimeSeries.

 Sequence channels represent a linked list of data.
 Each item added gets a sequential id.
 They are traversable, and can support items up to 10 MB.
-Sequence channels are intended for insertation rates up to one item per second.
+Sequence channels are intended for insertation rates less than five items per second.
+Users should note that with high frequency inserts, the clients view of insertion order may not be maintained.

 TimeSeries channels are designed for small, high frequency inserts with low latency.
 Each item added gets a unique id.
 They are not traversable, and have a max content size of 60KB.
 TimeSeries can support insertation rates up to 1000 items per second.